tapika/Parser-v2/README.md

+# tree2tree branch

+This is an attempt to convert Tim's parser to tree2tree

 # UnstableParser
 This is the parsing system that currently (as of 06/18/2017) holds state-of-the-art performance at the CoNLL2017 shared task on Universal Dependency parsing.
 It's under active development, so new features are likely to break old models, and it contains a bit of experimental stuff that hasn't been published or isn't working yet.